Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Introduction

 \subsection{Common Notions of Group Fairness}

-In this section, we formally define five common notions of group fairness in the machine learning literature that we will use in this work.
-Let $X$, $Y$, and $P$ be random variables taken from an unknown distribution $\mathbb{P}$, and let $\hat{Y}$ be the classifier's prediction.
+In this section, we define five common notions of group fairness in the machine learning literature that we will use.
+Let $\hat{Y}$ be the classifier's prediction, and let $X$, $Y$, $\hat{Y}$, and $P$ be random variables for features, classes, classifier's predictions, and protected features, respectively; their joint distribution is unknown and denoted by $\mathbb{P}$.

-\paragraph{Statistical Parity} A classifier satisfies statistical parity if the probability of receiving a positive class is equal across all protected groups \cite{dwork2012fairness}.
-For instance, consider a company that wants to make its automated hiring algorithm more fair; they may require that males and females be hired at equal rates.
-Formally, statistical parity means
+\textbf{Statistical Parity.} A classifier satisfies statistical parity if the probability of receiving a positive class is equal across all protected groups \citep{dwork2012fairness}.

-\paragraph{Conditional Statistical Parity} Similarly, a classifier satisfies \textit{conditional} statistical parity if the probability of receiving a positive class is equal across all protected groups, conditional on some legitimate feature(s) indicative of risk \cite{corbett2017algorithmic}.
-For example, the authors of \cite{corbett2017algorithmic} consider the use of algorithms to help decide whether or not defendants should be detained while awaiting trial.
-They stipulate that the detention rate should be equal between Black and White defendants who have the same number of prior convictions.
-This may be considered as a fairer notion to statistical parity because it takes into account the distribution of risk factors within each sensitive group.
-Under statistical parity, it is possible for a classifier to detain more Black individuals with few prior convictions than White individuals with few prior convictions as long as the detention rate between the two groups are equal.
-However, one may argue that this decision rule is not fair as it disproportionately detains Black people who do not deserve to be detained based on their criminal history.
-Letting $L$ represent the random variable taken from a set $\sets{L}$ of legitimate features, conditional statistical parity is satisfied if

-\paragraph{Predictive Equality} A classifier satisfies predictive equality if all protected groups have the same false positive rates (FPR) \cite{chouldechova2017fair}.
-For instance, consider the use of machine learning in predicting good or bad credit scores, with gender as the protected group.
-Predictive equality requires that the rate in which we predict good credit when someone in reality has bad credit is equal among males and females.
 Formally, this means

+\textbf{Conditional Statistical Parity.} A classifier satisfies \textit{conditional} statistical parity if the probability of receiving a positive class is equal across all protected groups, conditional on some legitimate feature(s) indicative of risk \citep{corbett2017algorithmic}.
+This may be considered as a fairer notion than statistical parity because it takes into account the distribution of risk factors within each sensitive group.
+Letting $L$ (which is a subvector of $X$) represent the random variable taken from a set $\sets{L}$ of legitimate features, conditional statistical parity is satisfied if

+\textbf{Predictive Equality.} A classifier satisfies predictive equality if all protected groups have the same false positive rates (FPR) \citep{chouldechova2017fair}, i.e.,

-\paragraph{Equal Opportunity} A classifier satisfies equal opportunity if all protected groups have the same true positive rate (TPR) \cite{hardt2016equality}.
-In the credit prediction example mentioned above, we may require that males and females are correctly classified with good credit at the same rate.
-The formal definition of equal opportunity is as follows:
+\textbf{Equal Opportunity.} A classifier satisfies equal opportunity if all protected groups have the same true positive rate (TPR) \citep{hardt2016equality}.
+The formal definition of equal opportunity is